-In the process of investigating other research that might confirm the concept of multiple intelligences, eight domains were identified separately by other researchers.
+In the process of investigating other research that might confirm the concept of multiple intelligences, eight domains were identified separately by a variety of researchers: (1) temperament, personality, and self-views, (2) cognition/thinking, (3) affect/emotion, (4) conation/volition (or self-regulation), (5) physical/bodily-kinesthetic, (6) social/interpersonal; (7) spiritual/ transpersonal, and (8) moral character.
 Interestingly, five of these relate to terms used by the ancient Greeks to describe different aspects of a human being: body (bodily-kinesthetic), mind (cognition/thinking, affect/emotion, and conation/volition), and soul/spirit.
-Research also identified human capacities for social interaction, morality, and the creation of self views.
+Research also identified human capacities for social interaction, morality, and the creation of self-views.
+A ninth dimension, citizenship, was added as that is the role within which these capacities will be used.

-There is considerable overlap between Gardner's (1999, 2006) list of multiple intelligences and the list of intelligences identified separately by other researchers.
+There is considerable overlap between Gardner's (1999, 2006) list of multiple intelligences and the list of intelligences identified separately by others whose research will be discussed below.
 For example, both lists contain bodily-kinesthetic, social/interpersonal, existential/spiritual, and self/intrapersonal.
 The domain of cognition/thinking is represented in Gardner's work as a combination of linguistic and logical-mathematical intelligences.
 However, Gardner does not identify intelligences linked with the domains of affective/emotion, volition/conation, and morality.
 Likewise, spatial, musical, and naturalistic intelligences are not considered as intelligences by other researchers.